 The Nepalese financial sector has expanded in terms of the number, type, operations, geographical spread and other features since the mid-1980s.
 The growth of the financial sector accelerated during the 1990s and 2000s.
 This was possible with the adoption of economic liberalization policy in general and financial liberalization policy in particular.
 Consequently, a large number of financial institutions came into existence in the private sector.
-The financial sector reform programme implemented by the Government was successful in bringing about operational efficiency turning around the delivery of services and improving the financial strength of financial institutions and processes enlarged the capacity of financial sector, both quantitatively and qualitatively.
+The financial sector reform programme implemented by the Government was successful in bringing about operational efficiency turning around the delivery of services and improving the financial strength of financial institutions owned by the Government.
+Adoption of proactive policy, laws, regulations and processes enlarged the capacity of financial sector, both quantitatively and qualitatively.
 NRB as the regulator played a pivotal role in bringing about and sustaining the favourable outcomes in the financial sector.